apfurlan/CPH_majority_vote_model/README.md

 variable, $\sigma_i$, that can take the values $\sigma_i = \pm 1$.
-In the original case, with probability $1-f$ each node $i$ tends to align itself with its local neighborhood majority, and with complementary probability $$ , the majority rule is not followed.
+In the original case, with probability $1-f$ each node $i$ tends to align itself with its local neighborhood majority, and with complementary probability $f$ , the majority rule is not followed.
 (Text taken from the reference [1]).

 ## General Results